Localized surface electromagnetic waves in CrI$_3$-based magnetophotonic structures: Results and discussion

-{\it Electromagnetic modeling.} To prove the presence of surface electromagnetic waves bound by a magnetic monolayer, we simulate the propagation of TM-polarized electromagnetic field through a thin film of chromium triiodide in the Kretschmann-Raether (KR) configuration (Fig.~\ref{fig:model}a) \cite{Kretschmann1968,Zayats2005,Gray2013,Foley2015,Akimov2017,Vinogradov2018}.
+To prove the presence of surface electromagnetic waves bound by a magnetic nanolayer, we simulate the propagation of TM-polarized electromagnetic field through a thin film of chromium triiodide in the Kretschmann-Raether (KR) configuration (Fig.~\ref{fig:model}a) \cite{Kretschmann1968,Zayats2005,Gray2013,Foley2015,Akimov2017,Vinogradov2018}.
 This method is known to be quite ubiquitous in generating surface plasmon polaritons.
 The standard setup consists of a glass prism and a thin film of a lossy material.
 In our study the latter is the chromium triiodide layer, of thickness $d$, covered by an insulating medium that has a lower refractive index, compared to the glass prism on the opposite side of the chromium triiodide layer.
 For incident angles greater than the angle of the total internal reflection, the light reaching the boundary between the prism and the thin film material is converted to the evanescent wave at the other side of the boundary, thus ensuring the coupling to the surface electromagnetic waves.
 The maximum coupling occurs when the wave vector of the incident light matches the value of the surface plasmon propagation constant.
-In the reflectance spectrum, the excitation of the surface plasmon polaritons manifests itself as a dip of the reflectance curve, taking place at higher angles compared to the peak representing the effect of total internal reflection (see Fig.\ref{fig:reflectance}).
-The marked dip of the reflectance curve in Fig.\ref{fig:reflectance} stands for the effect of total absorption of the electromagnetic field energy, which is accompanied the in surface plasmon generation.
+In the reflectance spectrum, the excitation of the surface plasmon polaritons manifests itself as a dip of the reflectance curve, taking place at higher angles compared to the peak representing the effect of total internal reflection.